 Insulin is a hormone that helps the body to use sugar (glucose) for energy.
 Diabetes is a condition that occurs when the body can’t produce enough insulin or can’t properly use the insulin it produces.
 This can lead to high blood sugar levels and a variety of health problems.

-While there is no cure for diabetes, it is a treatable condition.
-Insulin therapy is the most common treatment for diabetes in cats.
+While in most instances there is no cure for diabetes, it is a manageable condition, and some cats even reach diabetic remission in which they no longer need insulin for months or even years.
+A combination of diet and insulin therapy is the regular treatment for diabetes in cats.
 Insulin can help to regulate blood sugar levels and improve your cat’s overall health.
-Without insulin, diabetes can be a very serious condition.
+Without insulin, diabetes can be fatal.

 Types of Cat Insulin